What is ICMP?

 A Path MTU discovery attempt gets around the problem of fragmented or dropped packets.
 If you can find out the lowest MTU on the path that your transmission will take, you just need to set your own MTU down to that size.

 The discovery mechanism is implemented by the failure procedures outlined above.
-An IP packet goes out to a destination with the payload padded to reach the sender’s MTU size and the “don’t fragment” flag set.
-If that gets through, you shouldn’t have any problems with your connections to the destination that you sent the test packet to.
+An IP packet goes out to an intended destination with the payload padded to reach the sender’s MTU size and the “don’t fragment” flag set.
+If that gets through, you shouldn’t have any problems with your connections to the destination host that you sent the test packet to.
 If the transmission provokes an ICMP error, then you would just try the test repeatedly, reducing the packet length each time.
 With this, you will eventually send a packet that gets through and the length of that packet will tell you the lowest MTU on the path to your destination.

 Ping has an option to set the “don’t fragment” flag.
 However, this will only be effective if the Ping packet is longer than the MTUs of the routers in its path.
-Ping doesn’t pad to your MTU size, so it doubtful that a short Ping packet would ever get dropped.
+Ping doesn’t pad to your MTU size, so it is doubtful that a short Ping packet would ever get dropped.

 The ICMP system is a very simple mechanism for reporting on transmission failure.
 However, it is also one of the most powerful set of tools available to network administrators.
 The good news is that ICMP is free and automatically available on any network-connected device.
 The bad news is that ICMP can be used by hackers to form attacks or even sneak connections through firewalls.